Australia - Terms and Conditions

 (b) The Seller reserves its right to bid on a Lot.

-(c) Subject to clause 5(d), the Auctioneer may bid for the Seller or for any prospective purchaser with or without disclosure and any such bid, if the highest bid, will be sufficiently evidenced if recorded in the Auctioneer’s sale book.
+(c) Subject to clause 5(d), the Auctioneer may bid for the Seller or for any prospective buyer with or without disclosure and any such bid, if the highest bid, will be sufficiently evidenced if recorded in the Auctioneer’s sale book.

 (i) before any bidding starts, the Auctioneer orally declares at the auction of a Lot that the Auctioneer may make a bid on behalf of the Seller; and